Keen-Sheen/XRPL/README.md

 ![An Image of the XRP currency.](XRP_Money.png)

+## The XRP Ledger (XRPL) is a decentralized, public blockchain led by a global developer community.

 The `xrpl-py` library is a pure Python implementation for interacting with the XRP Ledger, the library simplifies the hardest parts of XRP Ledger interaction, like serialization and transaction signing, by providing native Python methods and models for [XRP Ledger transactions](https://xrpl.org/transaction-formats.html) and core server [API](https://xrpl.org/api-conventions.html) ([`rippled`](https://github.com/ripple/rippled)) objects.